openvcloud/docs/docs/Monitoring/Statistics/Statistics.md

 On the controller of the environment the aggregated data is saved in InfluxDB, from where the statistics can be visualized in the OpenvCloud Operator Portal.

-The gathering is done using a collection of JumpScripts, maintained in a private [0-complexity/selfhealing](https://github.com/0-complexity/selfhealing) GitHub repository.
-Check this private repository in order to get a current view on all JumpScripts.
-Below is just a snapshot in time.

 Also check the **JumpScript** page in the **Grid Portal** where you can filter on **monitoring.processes** to see a list of the JumpScripts actually available on your environment:

 ![](JumpScripts.png)